To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 No. While we work closely with our sports medicine team, our job is athletic performance enhancement.

-No. UW Health Sports Medicine’s Sports Performance program was created to address the training and education needs of competitive, high performance, elite and recreational athletes locally and regionally.
+No. The UW Health Sports Performance program was created to address the training and education needs of competitive, high performance, elite and recreational athletes locally and regionally.
 All programs are designed to bring you the same professional-level performance training collegiate, Olympic and professional athletes receive every day.

 Request a tour and assessment through our online request form to determine your athlete’s athletic profile and most appropriate program.